ProjectEvergreen/wcc/docs/pages/index.md

 ## Features

-In addition to server rendering, WCC also supports these features
+In addition to server rendering, WCC also supports these additional features.

 <wcc-feature-box heading="JSX">